Our Pro-Baptismal, Anti-Racist Journey

 And we confess:

-We confess this not to stay there, but because confession is how communities move forward rather than around what is broken.
-And we believe, because of the resurrection of the resurrection of Jesus Christ, that honest confession opens the door to genuine healing.
+• We confess this brokenness honestly because confession is how communities of faith begin to move forward rather than around what is broken.
+We believe that because of the resurrection of Jesus Christ, such honest confession opens the door to genuine healing.

 The Ancient path - our baptismal calling